-Image which represents a user.
-When we talk about WordPress, avatar is mostly recognized as Gravatar (globaly recognized avatar) which is given to a specified e-mail address.
-That way, a user can have its own image shown along all of his/hers comments, admin panel, etc. Want your own Gravatar?
-No problem, it’s free – just register you e-mail on official website.
+The image represents a user.
+When we talk about WordPress, an avatar is mostly recognized as Gravatar (globally recognized avatar) which is given to a specified e-mail address.
+That way, a user can have his own image shown along all of his/her comments, admin panel, etc. Want your own Gravatar?
+No problem, it’s free – just register your e-mail on the official website.

-An activity which includes copying your databases and files which define your website and storing them on other locations for security reasons.
+An activity that includes copying your databases and files which define your website and store them in other locations for security reasons.
 You can back up your site on the same server, save one on your computer and different media or upload it to one of the many cloud storage services like Google Drive and Dropbox.
 If you lose your website for whatever reasons, you can restore it using these backed up files and databases.
-Most of the servers which you pay to host your site include automatic backups on weekly or monthly bases but it is recommended that you do manual backups or save ones using one of many free or premium plugins which are designed to make backups easy and safe.
+Most of the servers which you pay to host your site include automatic backups on a weekly or monthly basis but it is recommended that you do manual backups or save ones using one of many free or premium plugins that are designed to make backups easy and safe.

-Also known as weblog, blog is a web site which is written by individual or a small group of people.
-Blogs are usually found in a form of online journal or diary where people write about their topic of interest.
+Also known as a weblog, a blog is a website that is written by individual or a small group of people.
+Blogs are usually found in a form of an online journal or diary where people write about their topic of interest.

-A list of links which all lead to blogs/news sites that one person wants to track.
-This list can be rendered in many ways but most usual way is to track blogs using feeds.
+A list of links that all lead to blogs/news sites that one person wants to track.
+This list can be rendered in many ways but the most usual way is to track blogs using feeds.

-A popular front-end framework which was designed by Mark Otto and Jacob Thornton at Twitter.
+A popular front-end framework was designed by Mark Otto and Jacob Thornton at Twitter.
 Bootstrap will provide you with free collection of tools needed for creating your website or a WordPress theme.
-In August 2011, Twitter released Bootstrap as open-source and since it has become a big hit.
+In August 2011, Twitter released Bootstrap as open-source, and since it has become a big hit.

-Most common browsers are Firefox, Google Chrome, Internet Explorer, Opera and Safari.
+The most common browsers are Firefox, Google Chrome, Internet Explorer, Opera, and Safari.

-Canonicalization is a process which describes choosing a preferred URL among many which may be available for the same content.
-It is mostly used to describe URL with or without “www” in it.
+Canonicalization is a process that describes choosing a preferred URL among many which may be available for the same content.
+It is mostly used to describe URLs with or without “www” in them.

 Completely Automated Public Turing test to tell Computers and Humans Apart is a method of user verification.
-In order to protect your site from spam and hackers, this test usually shows text, image or plays an audio file which a user has to input before logging in.
-By doing so, users proves that he is a human being and not a computer application which is automatically trying to login (mostly in malicious way).
+In order to protect your site from spam and hackers, this test usually shows the text, images, or plays an audio file which a user has to input before logging in.
+By doing so, users prove that he is a human being and not a computer application that is automatically trying to login (mostly in a malicious way).
 If you want to add Captcha to your WordPress website, see how to add Google’s Recaptcha.

 A group of posts that are somehow linked together.
-Grouping your posts in categories can help in site navigation and is also important in organization of your content.
+Grouping your posts in categories can help in site navigation and are also important in the organization of your content.
 It is important not to mix ‘post category’ with ‘link category’ which are used for categorizing links.